 2012-2013: Execution Memory for Grounding Interactions: As robots are introduced into human environments for long periods of time, human owners and collaborators will expect them to remember shared events that occur during execution.
 We define execution memory as the capability of saving interaction event information and recalling it for later use.
 We divide the problem into four parts: salience filtering of sensor evidence and saving to short term memory, archiving from short to long term memory and caching from long to short term memory, and recalling memories for use in state inference and policy execution.
 We then provide examples of how execution memory can be used to enhance user experience on current and future robot applications.

-2009-2012: CoBot Robots: Beyond the Visitor Companion task, our CoBot robots perform tasks for people in our buildings.
+2009-2012: CoBot Robots: Our CoBot robots perform tasks for people in our CMU buildings.
 My thesis work focused on CoBot modeling the humans in the environment and planning to ask for help to overcome uncertainty and actuation limitations.
 More information found here, a video history of the project is here, and a demonstration video filmed for the National Science Foundation here.

 2008-2009: Asking Questions: I have run a series of studies on how systems can ask questions when it detects it is uncertain of the correct answer and elicit the most accurate responses from people.
 Subjects were given a task on either email applications, activity recognizers, or robots.
 They were wold that the learning application might ask questions if it was uncertain of its prediction.
 I varied the agents' questions along five dimensions, each participant receiving a different combination: uncertainty, low/high level context, amount of context, prediction, and supplemental feature selection.
 I found the combination of dimensions that maximizes accuracy of user responses and validated it against a combination of the same dimensions that HCI experts suggested.